christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

     }
   });

-  // We fire up the development server bundler.listen(8080, 'localhost', function () {
+  // We fire up the development server and give notice in the terminal
+  // that we are starting the initial bundle bundler.listen(8080, 'localhost', function () {
     console.log('Bundling project, please wait...');
   });